open-mmlab/mmyolo/README.md

 <details open>
 <summary>Major features</summary>

-- **Modular Design**

-  MMYOLO decompose the framework into different components and users can easily construct a customized model by combining different modules and training and testing strategies.

 - **Fair and convenient algorithm evaluation**

   MMYOLO unifies the modules of various YOLO algorithms and provides a unified benchmark process.
 Users can compare and analyze in a fair and convenient way.